 of the Alliance for Progressive Muslims, of the Global Queer Muslim network and of the Global Interfaith Network.
 See the CONTACT section.

 CALEM | We work toward an inclusive Islam,

-Our aim is to sustain - in their empowerment and liberation process - Lesbian, Gay, Bisexual or Transgender individuals that are Muslims or come from a Muslim background.
+Our aim is to sustain vulnerable individuals in their empowerment and liberation process - especially women, HIV positive individuals, Lesbians, Gays, Bisexuals or Transgenders individuals that are Muslims or come from a Muslim background.